syncthing/docs/users/config.rst

     Available options:

     standard (default):
-        The file is split into N equal continuous part sequences, where N is the number of connected devices, each device starts downloading it's own sequence, after which it picks other devices sequence at random.
-Provides acceptable data distribution, minimal spinning disk strain.
+        The blocks of a file are split into N equal continuous sequences, where N is the number of connected devices.
+Each device starts downloading it's own sequence, after which it picks other devices sequences at random.
+Provides acceptable data distribution and minimal spinning disk strain.

     random:
         File parts are downloaded in a random order.
-Provides great data distribution, but very taxing on spinning disk drives
+Provides great data distribution, but very taxing on spinning disk drives.

     inOrder:
         File parts are downloaded sequentially, from start to finish.
 Spinning disk drive friendly, but provides no improvements to data distribution.

 copyRangeMethod
-    Provides an choice of method for copying data between files.
+    Provides a choice of method for copying data between files.
 This can be used to optimise copies on network filesystems, improve speed of large copies or clone the data using copy-on-write functionality if the underlying filesystem supports it.